 Nepalese society is very strict in a dress.
 If you are in the city you can wear comfortable clothes.
 Whereas if you are traveling into the village please wear clothes that cover your body parts.

 You can greet any Nepali by saying Namaste with combining two hands in front of your chest.

 Do I need travel insurance to come in Nepal?

 Sure, if you are traveling to Nepal and going on a trek, you should do good insurance that covers your medical expenses as well as helicopter rescue.

 What is Altitude sickness ?

 Altitude sickness, also known as acute mountain sickness (AMS), is a negative health effect of high altitude, caused by acute exposure to low amounts of oxygen level at high altitude.
 It presents as a collection of nonspecific symptoms, acquired at high altitude or in low air pressure, resembling a case of “flu, carbon monoxide poisoning, or a hangover”.

 Acute mountain sickness can progress to high altitude pulmonary edema (HAPE) or high altitude cerebral edema (HACE), both of which are potentially fatal, and can only be cured by immediate descent to lower altitude or oxygen administration.

-We are prepared for any emergency situation and knows how to handle it.
+We are prepared for any emergency situation and know how to handle it.
 Our guides are trained in first aid and can deal with most of the basic ailments that occur during trekking.
-Every client should have his own insurance before coming to Nepal for the case of an emergency situation.
+Every client should have his/her own insurance before coming to Nepal for the case of an emergency situation.